'Doctors said I would've had 10 days'

 Latest health guidance missing from alcohol labels

-In 2016, the UK's chief medical officers recommended men and women drink no more than 14 units of alcohol a week, but a BBC Panorama investigation found just 14 of 100 alcoholic products carried that information.

-Clare Hutton almost died from drinking too much alcohol, and her husband was told she would have had 10 days left to live.
+Clare almost died from drinking too much alcohol and thinks labelling should be clearer.

-She now wants guidance and labelling on alcoholic products to be clearer to help save lives.

-Britain's Drink Problem - Panorama is on BBC One at 8.30pm on Monday 10 May and available afterwards on the BBC iPlayer.

 -